 While caramel apples are a great fall treat, not everyone can digest raw apples easily, especially those with chronic digestive distress.
 Why are they hard to digest?
 Stone fruits contain pectin, a carbohydrate from the polysaccharide family that can be difficult to break down in those with weak digestive juices.
 However, when stone fruits are ripened (think a soft pear or peach) or cooked, the pectin is broken down further and digested much easier!
-So if you notice a crisp Pink Lady Apple make you a bit bloated, you might try cooking them thoroughly, or try a ripe pear and see if that goes down any easier!
-Now on to the caramel apple sauce
+If you notice a crisp Pink Lady Apple makes you a bit bloated, then you might try cooking them thoroughly, or try a ripe pear and see if that goes down any easier!
+In the meantime, this caramel applesauce recipe should slide right down even the pickiest digestive system

 1 cup apple cider (additive free)